-However, with the right planning and support, it’s still possible to go to University and study your chosen degree.
+With the right planning and support, for many it’s still possible to go to university and study your chosen degree.
 The information below can help you make your choices.

-You can apply for Disability Student Allowance, which is can be used to help pay for the costs of specialist equipment, for example a computer if you need one because of your disability, non-medical helpers, extra travel because of your disability, and other disability-related costs of studying.
+You can apply for Disability Student Allowance, which can be used to help pay for the costs of specialist equipment related to your disability, for example a computer if you need one, non-medical helpers, extra travel, and other disability-related costs of studying.
 How much you get depends on your individual needs – not your household income – and it doesn’t have to be paid back.
 There are criteria about applying for Disability Student Allowance, which are: